-This post contains affiliate links, which means I receive a small compensation if you make a purchase using the links.
+This post may contain affiliate links.
 You can view my full disclosure policy here.

 If you need a cheap real food that keeps stomachs full without much fuss, potatoes are it.
 You can’t get much easier or much more versatile – soup, salad, stuffed, or layered between cheese and cream, it’s hard not to love potatoes.

 These home fries are baked, not fried.
-They’re drizzled with healthy fats, tossed with garlic and paprika, and work perfectly for breakfast as well as dinner.
+They’re drizzled with healthy fats, tossed with garlic and paprika, and they work perfectly for breakfast as well as dinner.
 Leftovers crisp up easily in the oven.

-This largely depends on how much your potatoes cost.
+The cost largely depends on how much your potatoes cost.
 We get ours from Aldi – 10 pounds of russet potatoes for $3.49.
 This brings a batch of home fries to about $1.15.

 You can feed up to 6 people with this recipe, so each serving is 15 cents.

 Or you can feed my 3 small boys the same amount of potatoes in one sitting, because they are part locust.